andrewcbuensalida/course-spring-boot/README.md

     `./mvnw spring-boot:run`

 ## JDBCTemplate is for manual sql queries to the database, like in 7_databases_sql > 9_dao_delete.
 This needs a schema.sql in the resources folder.
+Note that this is different from spring data jdbc.

 ## JPA hibernate by extending CrudRepository, like in 11_deployment, is a higher level abstraction.